TSaldari/MountTable/README.md

 **Institution**: Mount St. Mary's University
 **Year**: 2025

-This application is designed for educational and operational use by Mount St. Mary's University Mount Table free food resource program.
+This application is designed for educational and operational use by Mount St. Mary's University's free food resource program, The Mount Table.

 ---